You’ll never walk alone at Lone Star State firm Jackson Walker, where “partners trust you and push you out of your comfort zone."

 Main areas of work

-Corporate and securities; litigation; real estate; bankruptcy; energy; ERISA; environmental, regulatory and legislative; finance; healthcare; intellectual property; labor and employment; land use; tax; wealth planning, business immigration.
+Corporate and securities; litigation; real estate; bankruptcy; energy; EBEC; environmental; regulatory and legislative; finance; healthcare; immigration; intellectual property; labor and employment; land use; public finance; tax; trusts and estates.

 Firm profile

 Jackson Walker is a Texas-based law firm with a national presence and global reach.
-With more than 450 attorneys and more than 135 years of experience, we’re one of the largest and most knowledgeable firms in the state.
-Our confident, yet approachable lawyers help companies of all sizes navigate today’s increasingly complex, interconnected legal landscape.
-Our corporate clients include some of the biggest names in business, but we also represent family-owned businesses, local and regional government agencies, individuals, and nonprofits.
+With more than 500 attorneys and more than 135 years of experience, we’re the largest firm in Texas and one of the most knowledgeable firms in the state.
+Our confident yet approachable lawyers help companies of all sizes navigate today’s increasingly complex, interconnected legal landscape.
+Our corporate clients include some of the biggest names in business, but we also represent family-owned businesses, local and regional government agencies, individuals, and non-profits.

 Firm Facts: